David extension of circle homeomorphisms, welding, mating, and removability: David welding

 By Theorem \ref{theorem:stoilow}, the map $h_1\circ H^{-1}$ is conformal in $H(\D)$ and the map $\widetilde h_2\circ H^{-1}$ is conformal in $H(\widehat{\C}\setminus \br \D)$.
 This proves the claims regarding the conformal conjugacy.

-By \eqref{condition:uv} $f$ extends conformally to a neighborhood of the arc $\arc{(a_k,a_{k+1})}$ and $g$ extends conformally to a neighborhood of the arc $\arc{(b_k,b_{k+1})}$.
-This implies that $R$ extends to a homeomorphism in a neighborhood $W_k$ of $J_k$ that is conformal in $W_k\setminus H(\mathbb S^1)$.
+By \eqref{condition:uv} $f$ extends conformally to a neighborhood of each arc $\arc{(a_k,a_{k+1})}$ and $g$ extends conformally to a neighborhood of each arc $\arc{(b_i,b_{i+1})}$.
+This implies that $R$ extends to a homeomorphism in a neighborhood $W_m$ of $J_m$ that is conformal in $W_m\setminus H(\mathbb S^1)$.
 Since $\mathbb S^1$ is removable for $W^{1,1}$ functions (e.g., it bounds a John domain), we conclude from Theorem \ref{theorem:w11_removable} that $H(\mathbb S^1)$ is locally conformally removable.
-This implies that $R$ is conformal in $W_k$. \end{proof}
+This implies that $R$ is conformal in $W_m$. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{theorem:welding}] From the proof of Theorem~\ref{theorem:mating_general}, we see that the map $h_1\circ H^{-1}$ is conformal in $H(\D)$ and the map $\widetilde h_2\circ H^{-1}$ is conformal in $H(\widehat{\C}\setminus \br \D)$.
 Therefore,